john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

     $ python super_happy_fun_nums.py

 If you try that line above, you will see that... nothing happens.
 Well, that's anti-climatic.
-After all, the function `numop1` above doesn't *do* anything until you pass it an argument.
+But, after all, the function `numop1` above doesn't *do* anything until you pass it an argument.
 So what did you expect to happen?

 #### main

 It turns out, to create turn a Python module into an executable program, you need a `main` function.
-To make a Python module a full program, you have to add two things to it.
-First, a `main` function:
+To make a Python module a full program, you have to add two things.
+First, add a `main` function:

     def main():
         print('Hello World!')

-And second, you need to add these two lines, that tell Python you want to treat this file like an executable:
+Second, you need to add these two lines:

     if __name__ == '__main__':
         main()